balazs630/Spotify-Scripts-for-QuickSilver/README.md

   - Save

 3.)
 Set up keyboard shortcut to trigger the action:
-  - Shortcut: e.x.
-F15 key
+  - Shortcut: e.g. F15 key
   - Activate: On press

   For Volume Down and Volume up triggers I recommend using: